The Met Origins

 Time made explorable.

 The time slider runs from 3000 BC to 2025 AD.
 Its dual handles let users isolate any era, and the histogram-rendered track signals where the data is concentrated before dragging begins.
-Combined with the guided tour, time becomes a perceivable dimension rather than only a filter.

 Journeys made discoverable.